ikossaczky/ikossaczky.github.io/_posts/2021-01-01-command-line-cheatsheet.md

 - -h: human readable
 - -s: sum (otherwise also sizes of all subdirectories will be listed)

+`export VAR[=VALUE]`: exports variable VAR into the enviroment so that it can be used in the child processes
+- `export -p`: list exported variables

 `find / -iname "filename"`: search in root (`/`) for file with "filename".
 - -iname: case insensitive